arjun-krishnan/Europass-webscraper/README.md

 - **languages** : List of languages to filter job ads.
 - **N_pages** : Number of pages to scrape.
 - **show_window** : set to True if you want to see the Chrome window  during the scraping process.
 - **search_mode** : Flag to chose if you want to use the Google Gemini API to fliter the jobs according to your profile.
-The options are 'basic' and 'gemini'.
+The options are 'basic', 'openai' and 'gemini'.

-## Using Gemini API
+## Using Gemini/OpenAI API

-- Save your Gemini API key as an environment variable **GEMINI_API_KEY**.
+- Save your Gemini API key as an environment variable **GEMINI_API_KEY** or OpenAI API key as **OPENAI_API_KEY**.
-- Get the API key from: https://ai.google.dev/ .
+- Get the Gemini API key from: https://ai.google.dev/ .
 It is free to use right now.
+- Get OpenAI API key from: https://platform.openai.com/
 - For users in Europe, the API access is not yet available.
 One work around is using a VPN.
 - Modify the *profile.txt* file in the directory to describe your desired job level, skills etc.
 - Don't change the formatting of the text file.